Murgator/FiveM-vote-script/README.md

 ## Configuration

-There's only two server convars needed to set up this resource.
+There's only two server vars needed to set up this resource.

-`serverVoter:serverId` - The ID of your server on [TrackyServer](https://www.trackyserver.com/).
+trackyServerId - The ID of your server on [TrackyServer](https://www.trackyserver.com/).
 This is must be a number.

-`serverVoter:serverKey` - The key for the server on [TrackyServer](https://www.trackyserver.com/).
+trackyServerKey - The key for the server on [TrackyServer](https://www.trackyserver.com/).

-After you have set the convars in the CFG file, you can continue to modify the `config.lua` file to run commands when players vote for your server.
+After you have set the vars in the CFG file, you can continue to modify the `config.lua` file to run commands when players vote for your server.

 #### Config.lua